turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 *   is likely *not* hardware similar
 *   needs to be reproducible across dev team machines
 *   usually is juggling multiple projects
-*   typically just setup once per project
+*   is typically just setup once per project, but by many people

 ### Staging

 A staging environment...

-*   Should be hardware and software identical to production
+*   should be hardware and software identical to production
-*   Uses production-like data
+*   uses production-like data
-*   Has to consider privacy
+*   has to consider privacy
-*   Is typically dedicated to one project
+*   is typically dedicated to one project
-*   Ideally setup/teardown is very easy
+*   ideally setup/teardown is very easy
+*   is usually accessible by most or all developers

 ### Production